The Best Science-Based Bicep Workout for Size and Definition (7 Studies)

 The two heads of the bicep are the long head and the short head.
 The long head lies more laterally on the arm, and the short head more medially (the “inside” of the arm).

 Another muscle that tends to be forgotten is the brachialis.
 It lies beneath the biceps and assists in flexing at the elbow.
-When well developed it can actually push your biceps up more to provide a better peak when flexing as well as provide more separation between the biceps and triceps.
+When well developed it can actually push your biceps up more to provide a better peak (Check out this article on a specific bicep peak workout) when flexing as well as provide more separation between the biceps and triceps.

-So in order to best train your biceps you want to choose exercises that will allow growth in both the long and short head of your biceps, as well as the brachialis.
+So in order to best train your biceps you want to choose exercises that will allow growth in both heads as well as the brachialis.

 Exercise 1: Chin-Ups (Heavy Exercise to Stimulate Type II Fibers)